Jerome Shestack: Legal career and human rights activities

 Shestack served as chair of the American Poetry Center and as director of the American Poetry Review, which awards a prize in his honor.
 He was President of the Jewish Publication Society of America, served on the board of directors of Tel Aviv University, Hebrew University, the American Jewish Congress, the American Jewish Committee, and served as president of Har Zion Temple, then Philadelphia's largest Conservative Jewish congregation.
-He was a member of the United States Holocaust Memorial Museum Council and Chairman of that institution's Committee on Conscience.
+He was a member of the United States Holocaust Memorial Museum Council and chairman of that institution's Committee on Conscience.

 In Philadelphia, he was often known as "Mr. Marciarose", due to the fame of his wife.
 The couple had two children: Jennifer Shestack Doss, a fragrance buyer for Bergdorf Goodman, and motion picture producer Jonathan Shestack, as well as five grandchildren.
 The couple became active in Cure Autism Now after one of their grandchildren was discovered to be afflicted.
 His most prized personal possession was a book inscribed to him by Martin Luther King Jr.

 In 2006, he received the American Bar Association Medal, that organization's highest honor.
 The announcement said, "Where individuals have suffered, Jerry has helped them.
 His tireless efforts have served not just American jurisprudence, but truly have served the world."
 In 2008 he was awarded the Gruber Prize for Justice, and in 2009 the Lawyers' Committee for Civil Rights' Lloyd N. Cutler Lifetime Achievement Award.
 Summing up his own career, Shestack once said, "There is no end of just causes to pursue."

 Shestack died August 18, 2011, of kidney failure at his home in Center City.

 In a statement, U.S. Secretary of State Hillary Clinton called Shestack "a committed public servant and a dogged defender of human rights," adding, "as president of the American Bar Association, and in the years following, he set the standard for how civil society leaders can promote human rights."

+Popular Culture

+Jerome J. Shestack's name appeared in the 1958 movie The Young Philadelphians.
+It was included on the staff directory of the fictional Wharton, Biddle and Clayton law firm.